Who’s this lad anyways?

 And that brings us to the present day – 14th of January 2019.
 I have ambitious projects to start on and goals to hit, but I will also be dedicating a portion of my time to showing other people how to live the best life possible.
 I firmly believe everyone has a path they can follow that will challenge them and push their limits, resulting in personal growth and achievement.
 Some of you will be on that path already, some will be close to it and some will be miles off – but everyone can reach it, and one of my major personal goals is to be a guiding light in life for others who are seeking this real, but often seemingly ungraspable path.

-If you want to come along for the ride, sign up to my newsletter, blog & podcast alerts, or subscribe to my YouTube channel – I promise that the content from all four will help you to live a better and more fulfilling life!
+If you want to come along for the ride, sign up to my newsletter and get emailed when I release a new blog post or podcast – their content will help you to live a better and more fulfilling life!

 – Ruairi McNicholas